w3c/wot/proposals/privacy.md

 However, if the intent is really to make the Thing anonymous simply omitting the ID is more straightforward.
 Temporary IDs may still be necessary in some use cases, however.

+### Title at the Thing level to be made optional
+Currently the title (name) of a Thing at the top level is mandatory.
+However, there are circumstances where we may want to filter out all human-readable information, and the title has similar risks as the ID, in that it is often designed to distinguish a particular instance of a device.

+#### Design Alternatives
+As with IDs, a "fake" temporary title could also be used.
+However in the contexts where such a temporary title would be used it is clearer and simpler to simply omit the title.

 ## Mandatory Privacy Mitigations
 These assertions will apply to any context where a device described by a TD may be associated with a particular person.
 We will call these "privacy sensitive contexts".

 ### TDs MUST not contain PII.
-For example, a TD must not contain an owner's email or embed their name in a description or title field.
+For example, a TD must not contain an owner's email or embed their name, address, or other PII in a description or title field.

 ### TDs MUST be transmitted only to Authenticated and Authorized consumers.
 Services providing TDs must require authentication (for example, using OAuth or PKI) of the requester to ensure they